thomasbeo/AthleticFacilitiesBookingWebpage/README.md

   <p align="center"><img width="495" height="214" alt="image" src="https://github.com/user-attachments/assets/10803599-dee1-4533-ae37-7409316d2b15" /></p>

 and lastly if we click on the field "Αποσύνδεση" we get redirected back to the login page.
-Now if we try for example to login with different credentials of another user:
+Now we will try to login with different credentials of another user, make a reservation and modify it.